elenadkrayneva/Elena-Krayneva-Data-Portfolio/00-Portfolio-Website/README.md

 ## Development Approach: Vibe Coding
 The website was developed using a **"vibe coding"** methodology—an iterative, prompt-based development process using the **Antigravity** AI agent.
 This approach shifted the focus from manual coding to strategic orchestration and refinement through a feedback loop.

-### Role of Antigravity AI
-Antigravity served as the primary engine for rapid development, handling several distinct categories of tasks:
-- **UX/UI Design:** Developing the layout, refining the grid structure, and ensuring responsive behavior across all viewports.
-- **Content Strategy:** Writing and refining professional summaries, project descriptions, and skill categorizations to ensure clarity and professional tone.
-- **AI Chatbot Integration:** Designing and implementing a custom AI career strategist chatbot that provides interactive insights into my professional background.
-- **Visual Assets:** Curating and implementing professional styling and assets using AI-driven creation tools.

 ## Implementation Roadmap
 The development followed a multi-stage process to move from raw concept to a live, polished platform: